 Deglazing is one of those fantastic cooking words and also one of the most satisfying techniques for the new cook to learn because it's one where you really feel like you're doing something.

 So much of cooking turns out to be: put the steak on the grill and don't touch it.
 Or put the roast in the oven and don't open the door.
 Or let the sauce reduce for 20 minutes while you drink a glass of wine.
 Sure, there are techniques like making risotto that involves stirring, but standing over a hot stove stirring continuously for 20 minutes is somehow less glamorous than it seems in the movies.

-For that quick hit of culinary excitement, there's flambe and then there's deglazing.
+For that quick hit of culinary excitement, there's flambé, and then there's deglazing.

 So, what's happening is you are loosening the flavorful fond from the bottom of the pan.
 You're doing this because you want to use those bits to add flavor to your sauce.
 You can achieve this loosening with mere water, however, water is not recommended because water doesn't have any flavor.
 The best results are when you use wine, stock, juice or even beer.